IMREALSS2/IMREALSS2/README.md

 ### what i'm doing rn

-- tinkering with browser game mods
+- tinkering with browser games
 - making little unity prototypes
-- small webdev projects when inspiration hits
+- small projects
 - trying to actually finish a project for once

 ---